The awesome record breaking(outside of December) total I saw in June is behind me and now I’m back to an off month in July.

 The graph clearly illustrates my above point as the none quarter ending months are tiny in comparison to the rest of these months like July.

 July’s dividend income comes in at $64.34.
-That’s not a huge month but it is a 22% bump over last July which shows the power of compounding and additional contributions.
-I think I’ll see slight increases in these off months going forward now as my bond allocation is likely to lag behind and be a target for contributions if the stock market keeps performing like it has been.
-It won’t be a ton but I’ve seen $2-$4 increases in payouts each month as yields and dollars invested in bond funds go up.
+That’s not a huge month but it is a 22% bump over last July.
+That shows the power of compounding and additional contributions.
+I think I’ll see slight increases in these off months going forward.
+That’s because my bond allocation is likely to lag behind and be a target for contributions if the stock market keeps performing like it has been.
+It won’t be a ton.
+Still, I’ve seen $2-$4 increases in payouts each month as yields and dollars invested in bond funds go up.

-The beauty of this is that these dollars get reinvested right back into the market and will help my future dividend income keep growing.
+The beauty of this is that these dollars get reinvested right back into the market.
+That will help my future dividend income keep growing.
 It may seem like only $64 but if I reinvest it at my portfolio’s average yield, that brings an additional $1.42 in income per year or 12 cents per month.

 It’s not huge but all these small steps will add up to something much greater in the long run.

-Steve, my dividend employee saw his hourly wage drop quite a bit this month to 38 cents per hour which is a far cry from the $10.21 in June but Steve’s certainly not complaining.
+Steve, my dividend employee saw his hourly wage drop quite a bit this month.
+It was down to 38 cents per hour which is a far cry from the $10.21 in June.
+Still, Steve’s certainly not complaining.
 The guy’s just taking it easy while he waits for September, the next big “work” month for him.

 That’s the beauty of dividends.
-It’s money you earn while doing nothing and combined with capital gains will eventually lead investors to a sustainable and sizable hourly wage.
+It’s money you earn while doing nothing.
+Combined with capital gains will eventually lead investors to a sustainable and sizable hourly wage.